Sodbo/shared_heredity/01_upload_GWAS/Psychometric_traits/README.md

-This folder contains scripts for unification and upload of psychometric traits to GWAS-Map database.
+This folder contains scripts and auxiliary files for unification and upload of psychometric traits to GWAS-MAP database.
+Names of the nested folders reflects corresponding traits to be uploaded into the database.
+There are some extra traits which were not considered in the manuscript.
+Note: SH is an abbreviation of "shared heredity", used as the synonym of SGCT; GIP is a GIP1 of psychometric traits.